Large Star/Rose Extra Dimension with Small Leaves/Petals: A Low 5D Planck Scale with a Star/Rose Extra Dimension

+Such a large $N$ seems puzzling at first glance: the reader would wonder whether our proposition is just a reformulation of the gauge hierarchy into why $N$ is large.
+However, in the EFT, $N$ is a conserved integer, so it is stable under radiative corrections, it does not need to be dynamically stabilized, and has no preferred value.
+When $\ell \gg \ell_P^{(5)}$, the models proposed in this article are formulated in the context of EFT's defined on a classical background spacetime $\mathcal{M}_4 \times \mathcal{K}_N$, where the number of leaves/petals $N$ is fixed by the definition of the model, even in presence of gravity.
+Possibly, $N$ becomes a dynamical quantity in a theory of Planckian gravity involving a quantum spacetime.
+The situation is somewhat similar to other beyond the SM-scenarii in the literature to solve the hierarchy problem where a large conserved integer is involved (cf. Refs.~\cite{Kaloper:2000jb, ArkaniHamed:1998kx, Corley:2001rt, Dvali:2007hz,Dvali:2007wp,Dvali:2008fd,Dvali:2008jb,Dvali:2009fw,Dvali:2009ne,Dvali:2019ewm, Arkani-Hamed:2016rle}).\\

 The only quantity which needs to be dynamically stabilized is the leaf (petal) length (circumference) $\ell$, otherwise the radion, i.e. the scalar field which represents the fluctuations of $\ell$, remains massless and conflicts with the null result from the search for a new force of infinite range.
-Moreover, if only the graviton propagates into the extra dimension, the bosonic quantum loops are known to make the extra dimension unstable, which shrinks to a point \cite{Appelquist:1982zs, Appelquist:1983vs}.
-On the one hand, if $\ell \gtrsim \mathcal{O}(10) \times \ell_P^{(5)}$, the corrections of Planckian gravity can safely be neglected (EFT regime), and it is important to add a field theoretical mechanism to the model to stabilize $\ell$.
-On the other hand, if $\ell \sim \ell_P^{(5)}$, one expects $\mathcal{O}(1)$ corrections from Planckian gravity, and one needs a complete theory of gravity to formulate the model and to address its stabilization.
+Moreover, if only the graviton propagates into the EDS, the bosonic quantum loops are known to make the EDS unstable, which shrinks to a point \cite{Appelquist:1982zs, Appelquist:1983vs}.
+On the one hand, if $\ell \gtrsim \mathcal{O}(10) \times \ell_P^{(5)}$, the corrections of Planckian gravity can safely be neglected (EFT regime), and subsequently we assume an additional mechanism which stabilizes $\ell$.
+On the other hand, if $\ell \sim \ell_P^{(5)}$, one expects $\mathcal{O}(1)$ corrections from Planckian gravity, and one needs a complete theory of gravity to formulate the model and to address its stabilization.\\